One of the most calming and powerful actions you can do to intervene in a stormy world is to stand up and show your soul.

 Because we have the capacity to practice active hope.
 As Joanna Macy writes, Active hope doesn’t require our optimism, and we can apply it even in areas where we feel hopeless.
 The guiding impetus is intention; we choose what we aim to bring about, act for, or express.
 Rather than weighing our chances and proceeding only when we feel hopeful, we focus on our intention and let it be our guide.

 These times require us to acknowledge our grief and channel it, when we are ready, into active hope.
+These times require us to acknowledge our privilege were we have it, and listen to those who don’t.
+These times require us to acknowledge that rage is part of this story, and something that has to have an outlet for the tide to turn.
 We need to bear witness [in the ways that work for us] to what is going on, even on the toughest of days, and in doing so acknowledge and honor the deep parts of what being human on this earth is all about.
 It is not about fear and hate.
 It is about love.

 Soul on deck shines like gold in dark times.
 The light of the soul throws sparks, can send up flares, builds signal fires, causes proper matters to catch fire.
 To display the lantern of soul in shadowy times like these – to be fierce and to show mercy toward others; both are acts of immense bravery and greatest necessity.